Vyral/base-template/_posts/2022-03-19-1907-celebrates-oklahoma.md

 {% include excerpt.html %}

 Tulsa looks so good on 1907\!
-Located at 115 E. Fort Worth St. in Broken Arrow, I’m excited to be with Bree at 1907.
-Being an Oklahoma native, I just get energetic while I’m here.
-Bree was kind enough to answer a few questions about her business for me below:
+Located at 115 E. Fort Worth St. Broken Arrow, we’re excited to be with Bree at 1907.
+Bree was kind enough to answer a few questions about her business for us below:

 **What is 1907, and what makes it unique?**

 “1907 is a celebration of Oklahoma, and our store is called that because 1907 is the year we became a state.
 Everything in the store is made locally, and we make a lot of it.
 We have a little bit of everything including super-soft shirts, tumblers, koozies, earrings, soaps, salsas, jams, and more.”

-I love that there’s something for everyone in all different sizes and shapes. **What are some of the most popular items?**
+It looks like there’s something for everyone in all different sizes and shapes. **What are some of the most popular items?**

 “It depends on if you’re an Okie or a transplant.
 We have Okie girl stuff, but you have to identify as one to want those items.”